stephenberry/glaze/docs/modify-reflection.md

 # Extending Pure Reflection with `modify`

-Glaze now lets you _augment_ pure reflection without replacing it.
+Glaze lets you _augment_ pure reflection without replacing it.
 Specialize `glz::meta<T>` with a `static constexpr auto modify = glz::object(...);` to rename reflected members, add aliases, or append entirely new key-value pairs while the remaining members still come from pure reflection.

 ## When to reach for `modify`